thegreystone/jmc-tutorial/README.md

 To import the projects into Eclipse, create a new Workspace and simply import all the projects available in the projects folder.

 ## Running the Tutorial
-There is a PDF in the root of this project explaining in detail how to run the JMC labs.
+The [tutorial instructions](https://github.com/thegreystone/jmc-tutorial/tree/master/docs) explain in detail how to run the JMC labs.
 If running the labs from within Eclipse, first ensure that you have set up an Eclipse properly, added the plug-in version of JMC, and imported the projects.

 ## About
 This tutorial is for learning how to use JDK Mission Contol.
 It is provided under GPLv3 as is.
 If you find a problem, please open a ticket or feel free to provide a pull request.